LoanDB/GothicHungarian/docs/workflow.rst

 .. automodule:: gothuncommands.loadinput
    :members:

-Step three: Search for phonetic matches
+Step 3: Search for phonetic matches
 =======================================

 From your command-line, run